Line 101 - Employment income

 Employment income can consist of amounts you receive as salary, wages, commissions (see line 102), bonuses, tips, gratuities, and honoraria.
 Employment income is usually shown in box 14 of your T4 slips.

 If you have not received your T4 slip by early April or if you have any questions about an amount on a slip, contact your employer.

 If you have employment expenses, see line 229 for more information.

 If you received a housing allowance and/or an amount for eligible utilities as a member of the clergy, and they are shown in box 14 of your T4 slips, subtract the amount shown in box 30 of your T4 slips from the amount shown in box 14, and report the difference on line 101.
 Report the amount shown in box 30 of your T4 slips on line 104.

 If you have employment income from another country, report it on line 104.

-You may be able to make CPP contributions on certain employment income for which no contribution was made (for example, tips not shown on a T4 slip) or additional contributions on T4 income if you had more than one employer in the year and the total CPP contributions on all T4 slips is less than the required amount.
+You may be able to make Canada Pension Plan (CPP) contributions on certain employment income for which no contribution was made (for example, tips not shown on a T4 slip or extra contributions on T4 income if you had more than one employer in the year).
 For more information, see “Do you want to contribute more ?”.

-If you are a resident of Quebec, you have to report all amounts from your federal slips (T4) on your federal return.
+If you are a resident of Quebec, report all amounts from your federal slips (T4) on your federal return.
 Do not report the income from your Relevé slips.